Skip to Content

 -

-Net zero in operations (including remaining Scope 3 categories)
+Net zero in operations (including remaining Scope 3 Categories)

 **Emissions in scope of our 2050 net zero in operations target